christianThardy/christianThardy.github.io/text-summarization.md

+# text summarization on complex data using transformers

 Research and development have very broad implications.
 After all, we're trying to push the SOTA in our field by looking for hard problems to solve that can make a huge impact.
 Solving them allows us to redefine the way we look at our work, and can potentially shape future optimizations.

 About 2 to 3 years ago extractive summary algorithms, graph based reduction summarization and importance ranking based on engineered features were pretty popular for